locutusjs/locutus/website/_posts/2013-05-03-a-word-on-the-focus-of-php-dot-js.md

 ---
 layout: post
-title: "A Word on the Focus of Locutus.js"
+title: "A Word on the Focus of Locutus"
 date: 2013-05-03 13:18
 comments: true
 categories: [ focus ]